 For more information, see our post: Top Things to Consider When Buying an Investment Property.

 How do Investment Properties Affect Your Taxes?

 The income you earn from an official rental property is subject to federal taxes.
-However, the IRS says you can deduct various costs related to a rental home, including repairs, utilities, advertising, taxes, insurance, maintenance, and more—but those deductions depend on how many days you spend in the house per year.
-The home must be rented more than 15 days per year, and you may only use the home yourself for 14 days or 10 percent of the number of days you rent the home (whichever is greater).
+However, the IRS says you can deduct various costs related to a rental home, including repairs, utilities, advertising, taxes, insurance, and maintenance.
+But those deductions depend on how many days you spend in the house per year.
+The home must be rented more than 15 days per year, and you may only use the home yourself for 14 days or 10% of the number of days you rent the home (whichever is greater).

 Second Homes vs. Investment Properties: The Bottom Line